 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Arlington Baptist College.

 Out of the 186 undergraduate students at Arlington Baptist College, 34 (about 18%) are considered first-time/full-time degree seekers.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Arlington Baptist College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would have expected an overall graduation rate of 34.2%.
-This is on par with the actual rate at which the college graduates students and suggests that Arlington Baptist College is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would expect an overall graduation rate of 35.1%.
+However, students are graduating at a rate that is 12.7% higher.
+Therefore, Arlington Baptist College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.